Philadelphia Orchestra: Recent history

 In March 2018, the orchestra announced the appointment of Matías Tarnopolsky as its next president and chief executive officer, in succession to Allison Vulgamore, who held the posts from 2010 through December 2017.
 In December 2020, the orchestra announced the appointment of Nathalie Stutzmann as its next principal guest conductor, the first female conductor ever named to this Philadelphia post, effective with the 2021–2022 season, with a contract of 3 years.
-In February 2023, the orchestra announced a further extension of his contract, through the 2029-2030 season, along with a change in his title to music and artistic director.
+In February 2023, the orchestra announced a further extension of Nézet-Séguin's contract, through the 2029–2030 season, along with a change in his title to music and artistic director.
+In January 2024, the orchestra announced the appointment of Marin Alsop as its next principal guest conductor, effective with the 2024–2025 season, with an initial contract of 3 seasons.
+In December 2024, the orchestra announced that Tarnopolsky is to stand down as its president and chief executive officer at the close of 2024.

+In April 2025, the orchestra announced the appointment of Ryan Fleur as its new president and chief executive officer (CEO), with immediate effect.
+Fleur had served as the orchestra's interim president and CEO since the departure of Tarnopolsky.

 Firsts

 The Philadelphia Orchestra boasts a number of significant media firsts.
 It was the first symphony orchestra to make electrical recordings (in 1925).
 It was the first orchestra to make a commercially sponsored radio broadcast (on NBC in 1929) and the first to appear on a television broadcast (on CBS in 1948).
 The Philadelphia was the first American orchestra to make a digital recording of the complete Beethoven symphonies on compact disc (in 1988), and the first major orchestra to give a live cybercast of a concert on the internet (in 1997).
 In 2006, the orchestra was the first to offer downloads of music from its own website without a distributor.

-In other firsts, the Orchestra made diplomatic history in 1973 when it became the first American orchestra to tour the People's Republic of China, performing in Beijing's Great Hall of the People.
-In 1999, under Wolfgang Sawallisch, it became the first American orchestra to visit Vietnam.
+In other firsts, in 1999, under Wolfgang Sawallisch, it became the first American orchestra to visit Vietnam.
 In 2006, the orchestra appointed Carol Jantsch principal tuba as of 2006–2007, the orchestra's first ever female principal tuba player and the first in a full-time American orchestra.